 When will someone contact me regarding my application status?

 Recruitment is unable to advise every applicant about the status of his or her application.
 Only those applicants whose skills best meet our current needs and the requirements of the position will be contacted.

 Can I check my application status online?

 Yes.
-You can check the status of your application anytime by viewing the My Submissions tab in your candidate profile:
+You can check the status of your application anytime by viewing your online application profile: